vijitech/learning-ruby/readme.md

 ## About this project

-    This project is built to lean basics of ruby and Oops concept in ruby .
+    This project is built to lean basics of ruby language and Oops concept in ruby .
 Each topic is explained in differnt ruby files with comments .
 Comments ellaborate about concepts behind the code

 ## How to run
     Just clone this project and run individual ruby files